aeriaframework/docs/guide/getting-started.md

 - TypeScript
 - ESlint installed with the official Aeria style guideline
 - Husky and commitlint with conventional commits set up
-- Tailwind preconfigured in the frontend with the `` prefix in classes
+- Tailwind preconfigured in the frontend with the `tw-` prefix in classes

 If you wish for a more vanilla approach instead, simply install the `aeria` package and start your project from a `.js` or a `.mjs` file.
 The only important thing is to make sure the `main` property inside the `package.json` exists and points to the right file.